 This is the type of thing to aim for:

-The passion and motivation for the new job jumps off the page and uses past experience to show that they can bring skills and insight across.
+The passion and motivation for the new job jump off the page and uses experience to show that they can bring skills and insight across.

 How to write a resume summary when changing careers?

 For a resume summary, you need to cover your experience that matches up to the new role, include facts and figures, and be clear about why you want a new role.

 Want an example of a resume summary when changing careers?
 Here’s one:

 This shows that past achievements can translate to a new role effectively.

 How to write a cover letter when changing careers?